Spanning trees and even integer eigenvalues of graphs: Even integer eigenvalues of Laplacian and signless Laplacian

-\begin{rem} The bound `$t+1$' of Theorem~\ref{t+1Q} on the multiplicity of even integer eigenvalues of $Q$ is best possible.
-For, if we let $G$ to be the complete graph of order $n\equiv2\pmod4$, then by the Cayley's Formula, $\tau(G)=n^{n-2}=2^{n-2}s$ for some odd $s$, and $Q(G)$ has the even integer $n-2$ as an eigenvalue of multiplicity $n-1$. \end{rem}
+\begin{rem} The bound `$t+1$' of Theorem~\ref{t+1Q} on the multiplicity of even eigenvalues of $Q$ and $L$ is best possible.
+For, if we let $G$ to be the complete graph of order $n\equiv2\pmod4$, then by Cayley's Formula, $\tau(G)=n^{n-2}=2^{n-2}s$ for some odd $s$, and $Q(G)$ has the even integer $n-2$ as an eigenvalue of multiplicity $n-1$.
+Also, $L(G)$ has $n$ as an eigenvalue of multiplicity $n-1$. \end{rem}

 Suppose that $G$ is a connected graph with $n$ vertices, $e(G)$ edges and $\A=A(\li(G))$.
 By the same argument as the proof of Theorem~\ref{t+1Q}, we see that the multiplicity of any even integer eigenvalue $\la$ of $\A$ is at most $e(G)-\rk_2(\A)$.
 Therefore, in view of Theorem~\ref{doob}, the multiplicity of $\la$ is at most $e(G)-2\lceil n/2\rceil+2$.
-Combining this with Theorem~\ref{t+1} we come up with the following.
+Combination with Theorem~\ref{t+1} yields the following result.

-\begin{thm} Let $G$ be a connected graph with $n$ vertices, $e$ edges, and $2^ts$ spanning trees with $s$ odd.
+\begin{thm} Let $G$ be a connected graph with $n$ vertices, $e(G)$ edges, and $2^ts$ spanning trees with $s$ odd.
 Then the multiplicity of any even integer $\la\ne-2$ as an eigenvalue of $A(\li(G))$ is at most $\min\{t+1,e(G)-2\lceil n/2\rceil+2\}$. \end{thm}

 In the rest of the paper, we shall need a variation of Theorem~\ref{coef} on the coefficients of the characteristic polynomials of principal submatrices of order $n-1$ of $L(G)$ and $Q(G)$.
-For simplicity we denote by $L_1=L_1(G)$ and $Q_1=Q_1(G)$ the matrices obtained from $L(G)$ and $Q(G)$ by removing the first row and the first column, respectively.
+For simplicity, we denote by $L_1=L_1(G)$ and $Q_1=Q_1(G)$ the matrices obtained from $L(G)$ and $Q(G)$ by removing the first row and the first column, respectively.
 Note that $L_1(G)$ and $Q_1(G)$ are not the same as $L(G-v_1)$ and $Q(G-v_1)$ where $v_1$ is the vertex corresponding to the first rows of $L(G)$ and $Q(G)$.

-A notion of `restricted weight' with respect to $v_1$ is useful for describing the coefficients of $p_{L_1}(x)$ and $p_{Q_1}(x)$.
+A notion of `restricted weight' with respect to $v_1$ is useful to describe the coefficients of $p_{L_1}(x)$ and $p_{Q_1}(x)$.
 Let $U$ be a unicyclic subgraph of $G$ with odd cycle and $T$ be a tree subgraph of $G$.
 We define

 We extend the domain of $W_1$ to all TU-subgraphs $H$ of $G$ by defining $W_1(H)$ to be the product of the $W_1$'s of the connected components of $H$.